weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-2-deploy-continuous-delivery.md

 1. Go to <a href="https://cloud.weave.works" target="_blank"> Weave Cloud </a> <!-- lkj_ -->
 2. Sign up using either a Github, or Google account or use an email address.
-3. Obtain the cloud service token from the User settings screen:
+3. Obtain the cloud service token from the user settings screen:

 <img src="images/weave-cloud-token-1.png" style="width:100%;" />

 ## Deploy the Sock Shop to Kubernetes with Weave Net

 If you have already done this as part of one of the other tutorials, you can skip this step.
-Otherwise, click "Details" below to see how to set up a Kubernetes cluster and deploy the Socks Shop demo app to it.
+Otherwise, expand the "Details" below to see how to set up a Kubernetes cluster, deploy Weave Scope probes and the Socks Shop demo app to it.

 XXX-START-DETAILS-BLOCK